Easy Falafel Recipe (with bake and fry methods)

 2. You need to ensure that the mixture is not so wet before frying.
 If it happens to be, be sure to sprinkle a little more flour, then adjust the taste to make sure it is not diluted.

 3. A strong food processor will help blend all the ingredients together.
-A weak food processor will leave you with inconsistent texture.
+A weak food processor will leave you with an inconsistent texture.

-Easy Falafel Recipe
+Easy Falafel Recipe (baked or fried)

-5 from 2 votes
+5 from 1 vote

 Prep Time 30 minutes